dibyendumajumdar/dmr_c/README.md

 * Preprocesser - this carries out C pre-processing
 * Parser - this parses the token stream and creates parse tree and symbols
 * Linearizer - this takes the parsed tree and symbols and generates SSA IR
-* Optimizer - this performs various optimizations on the SSA IR
+* Optimizer - this performs various optimizations on the SSA IR. _Note that this is not very robust and is now disabled_.

 ### The JIT backends